gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 baring her wolf teeth just a little when she smiled.
-Maddy had once heard her father say that the mayor was a *very* alpha female, and while some townspeople might grumble that it was time someone with hooves or horns had a turn running things, everyone expected that the mayor would still be standing on that balcony long after all of her fur had finished turning gray.
+Maddy had once heard her father say that the mayor was a *very* alpha female, and while some townspeople might grumble that it was time someone with hooves or scales had a turn running things, everyone expected that the mayor would still be standing on that balcony long after all of her fur had finished turning gray.